Allow2/allow2automate-plugin/README.md

 ## state persistence

-Both your Control Interface (React Component for tab content on the render process) and your Service Mechanism (on the main process) have access to, get nbotified of changes to, and are able to send instructions to update the configuration state in the allow2automate main store.
-This should really be your primary mechanism for communication as it serves to both communicate configurationsand also persist them over restarts of the allow2automate app.
+Both your Control Interface (React Component for tab content on the render process) and your Service Mechanism (on the main process) have access to, get notified of changes to, and are able to send instructions to update the configuration state in the allow2automate main store.
+This should really be your primary mechanism for communication as it serves to both communicate configurations and also persist them over restarts of the allow2automate app.

 ## inter-process communication (IPC)

 Allow2automate provides a bi-directional ipc channel for all plugins, it is an element of the plugin component mechanism.
-You also needn't worry about clashes as all ipc comms you initiate from either end is namespaced automatically, so you shouldn't clash with anyone else.
+You also needn't worry about clashes as all ipc comms you initiate from either end are namespaced automatically, so you shouldn't clash with anyone else.

 # Cloning this project as a starting point